Jabir0/Machine-Learning-Capstone/Side Quest model (finetuning gemini 1.0 in Vertex AI Studio)/Side Quest.md

 # Side Quest: Domain-Specific Chatbot with Gemini 1.0 Pro 002

+✅ It is recommended to build two models if you want to model using Vertex AI.
+First Model: Use TensorFlow to build models from scratch (Transfer Learning is allowed).
+Second Model: Use Vertex AI for Generative AI use cases.

+✅ It is highly recommended to create your own or do your own fine tuning when solving Generative AI use cases.

 ## Introduction
 We present a domain-specific chatbot developed through fine-tuning the **Gemini 1.0 Pro 002** base model in Vertex AI Studio.
 This project leverages the text-to-text generation capabilities of Gemini 1.0 Pro 002 to create a chatbot that can swiftly and accurately address frequently asked questions related to maternal and child health.